mariesophiet/master_thesis/docs/performance_results/parsing_scripts_usage_guide.md

 - **Command-line arguments** — Parsing parameters are passed directly as script flags.

-**Note:** If performing manual parsing in a separate environment from where the tests were ran, the script requires access to the same algorithm list files used during testing.
+**Note:** If performing manual parsing in a separate environment from where the tests were run, the script requires access to the same algorithm list files used during testing.
 Please make sure these files are present in the expected directories before proceeding.

 ### Interactive Parsing
 To use the interactive parsing method, call the parsing script using the following command: